Half Moon Bay Golf Links Review: Does it Live Up to the Hype?

 The 9th, playing back down toward the hotel is also another shortish par 4, that’s a nice break from some longer and more challenging holes, and provides the best view on the front 9.

 However, the rest of the round felt a bit more pedestrian up until the 15th hole – and if you’re paying the full rack rate of $250, you might find yourself feeling the course is a little lacking.

 That said, I think 15 through 18 is a wonderful stretch.

 15 is a par 5 with a lake bordering the left-hand side of the fairway.
 It’s reachable in two with a solid drive and a gutsy second shot.

 16 is a par 4 that forces you to hit a mid iron over a ravine to the green.

 17 is a par three that is a fine golf hole, but it’s made much better by virtue of the fact it’s the first time you’ve seen the ocean in 17 holes.

 And then there’s 18.
 18 at the Old Course at Half Moon Bay Golf Links, is quite simply one of the best holes in golf.

-It borders the ocean all down the left hand side, and asks you to hit a good drive without going down the ravine which is situated about 280 out.
+It borders the ocean all down the right hand side, and asks you to hit a good drive without going down the ravine which is situated about 280 out.